carolkoi/bridgeUi/README.md

 `php artisan infyom:rollback Events scaffold --views=edit,create,index,show`
 3. Generating full crud from existing table
 `php artisan infyom:scaffold User --fromTable --tableName=users`
-4. To hide columns visible on the table
+4. To hide columns visible on the table i.e. Created At column Will be hidden in html and print, but included in export
 ```
      * Get columns.
      *